voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 #Instructions for deployment
 Before deploying, ensure you have MariaDB installed, and a database and SQL user matching those specified in `src/db.props`.
 My MariaDB install was on a non-standard port due to a conflict with a pre-existing Postgres install, so you may need to change the port specified in the file.
+Also ensure that, if you want to run the server on a host other than localhost, that you update the host name constant in NetworkDataSource and the port constants in NetworkDataSource and NetworkServer

+Whenever main is committed, the ant build script will automatically run the "build" target which builds both the client and server programs into separate jar files.
+These jar files are ready to run with java -jar in the command prompt.
+If you only want to build one program, you can run just buildClient or just buildServer.